projectara/greybus-spec/source/device_class.rst

 Greybus Battery Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the battery protocol to use.
+The Greybus battery Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the battery Protocol to use.

 Greybus Battery Protocol Version Request
 """"""""""""""""""""""""""""""""""""""""

 Table :num:`table-battery-version-request` defines the Greybus battery version request payload.
-The request supplies the greatest major and minor version of the battery protocol supported by the sender.
+The request supplies the greatest major and minor version of the battery Protocol supported by the sender.

 .. figtable::
     :nofig: